jmhertlein/reflective/README.md

 # License

 GPLv3, check LICENSE or COPYING for more details.
-Note that this is the full GPL- to use this library, **your plugin must also be licensed under the GPLv3+.** To clarify, that means your plugin will be open source, and fully-fledged Free Software that anyone can use, copy, modify, and redistribute.
+Note that this is the full GPL- to use this library, **your plugin must also be licensed under the GPLv3+.** To clarify, that means your plugin will be free and open source software that anyone can use, copy, modify, and redistribute.

 # Example